 June 14, 2018

-Hi there, I had been reading some literature on your web site in your library and found you also have some translations in Spanish available.
-[See Booklist under Herbert W. Armstrong/Worldwide Church of God] I would ask if you can send them for me please?
+Hi there, I had been reading some literature on your website in your library and found you also have some translations in Spanish available.
+[See Booklist] I would ask if you can send them for me please?

-I was astonished to know what really happened for a while at the end time of WWCG and was hidden of members.
+I was astonished to know what really happened for a while during the last years of WCG and what was hidden from members.

 Thanks a lot in advance. –J. T.

 The WCG Offshoots All Talk About Herbert Armstrong:

 July 16, 2018

 I was watching a telecast of a sermon from the Living Church of God that came out of Charlotte NC.
 It was about prophecy.
 Then I went to my laptop, searched Herbert W. Armstrong, and then searched his prediction of Jesus second coming, and that’s how I found your website.
 I saw listed some of the Worldwide Church of God’s offshoots.